$0 Quebec Adoption Quick-Start Checklist

 • Obtain the SASIE's "Letter of No Objection" before travel — this is required by IRCC for immigration processing

-• File for permanent residency or citizenship with Immigration, Refugees and Citizenship Canada (IRCC) after the Quebec adoption judgment is issued
+• Follow the applicable permanent-residence or citizenship process with Immigration, Refugees and Citizenship Canada (IRCC) after the foreign decision, Quebec recognition or judicial step, as applicable

 If you want all of these checklists formatted for printing — plus templates for the reference letters, financial statement, and the autobiography brief — the Quebec Adoption Process Guide includes printer-ready versions of every checklist on this page, organized by pathway (Banque mixte, regular domestic, international, and stepparent/private).